aMilles/proj_POLS/README.md

 ## Purpose of this project
 The purpose of this project is to explore density-dependent selection of different paces of life (POL) as a possible mechanism that leads to a pace-of-life-syndrome (POLS).
 For this purpose, we implemented an eco-evolutionary agent-based model with two heritable traits: responsiveness to spatial variation in resource availability and reproductive investment threshold as the value animals retain before investing into reproduction.
 By this, we test the following predictions in correspondence to the fluctuating density-dependence selection POLS framework (Wright et al., 2019):

-\item (H1) optimal levels of responsiveness and reproductive investment threshold covary with the POL along different population densities (intra-population) and degrees of fluctuation in population density (inter-population) forming a POLS due to density-dependent selection
+1. optimal levels of responsiveness and reproductive investment threshold covary with the POL along different population densities (intra-population) and degrees of fluctuation in population density (inter-population) forming a POLS due to density-dependent selection
-\item (H2) the degree of variation in responsiveness and reproductive investment threshold traits covaries with the POL as it is linked to the degree of fluctuations in population density
+2. the degree of variation in responsiveness and reproductive investment threshold traits covaries with the POL as it is linked to the degree of fluctuations in population density
-\item (H3) a trade-off between r<sub>0</sub>  and &gamma; underlies the density-dependent selection of traits associated with the POL, i.e. r<sub>0</sub> and &gamma; covary with the POL.
+3. a trade-off between r<sub>0</sub>  and &gamma; underlies the density-dependent selection of traits associated with the POL, i.e. r<sub>0</sub> and &gamma; covary with the POL.